foxington-vault/The-Foxington-Vault/README.md

-# Foxington Vault
+# The Foxington Vault

-The main repository for the Foxington Vault website, written in Nuxt 3 and TypeScript
+The main repository for the Foxington Vault website, written in Next.js

 ## Running the website locally